Now accepting submissions!

 The Let’s Eat Healthy Leadership Award celebrates California leaders and change-makers who educate, inspire and empower children, families and communities to develop lifelong healthy eating habits.
-Now in its third year, the award program is expanding to recognize and celebrate individuals and organizations that improve nutrition education and access to nutritious foods to make a positive difference in the health of their communities and beyond.
+Now in its fourth year, the award program recognizes and celebrates individuals, youth leaders and organizations that improve nutrition education and access to nutritious foods to make a positive difference in the health of their communities and beyond.

 Let’s Eat Healthy is an initiative to bring together diverse individuals and organizations guided by the belief that all children and families deserve equitable access to healthy, culturally diverse foods and nutrition education that centers on people’s unique lived experiences.
 By supporting access to high-quality, nutritious foods, we strive to ensure all children are supported for optimal growth, development and health throughout life.
-Through evidence-based nutrition education, individuals learn to make healthy eating decisions, empowering them to build lifelong healthy eating habits.
+Evidence-based nutrition education helps children and families make healthy eating decisions, empowering them to build lifelong healthy eating habits.

 CalFresh Healthy Living, University of California advances nutrition education in schools and communities.
 Working with families and individuals who are eligible for Supplemental Nutrition Assistance Program Education, this statewide organization teaches good nutrition, how to make food dollars stretch further and how to be physically active at any age.
 Through the California Local School Wellness Policy Collaborative, it helps strengthen the implementation of wellness policies in schools across the state.
 Sustained leadership in the Smarter Lunchrooms Movement of California empowers school nutrition professionals to activate Smarter Lunchrooms and improve access to healthful foods in school meals.
 The organization’s collaborative approach to policy, systems and environmental change strategies embodies the Let’s Eat Healthy initiative, improving healthy food access and nutrition education in schools and creating long-lasting community change.
 MaryAnn Mills, Program Manager at CalFresh Healthy Living believes: